Skip to main content

 • Non-Repudiation.
 Unique credentials per client makes it much easier to do forensics and understand the source of compromise.
 By avoiding sharing of credentials we remove the ambiguity of access.

 • Automatic Rotation.
 By attaching a lease to secrets and enforcing a maximum time to live, secrets are being automatically rotated.
-This improves our security posture while making it easier to be compliant with security standards that require rotation.
+This improves your security posture while making it easier to be compliant with security standards that require rotation.

 • Practical Revocation.
 The leasing mechanism of dynamic secrets means Vault knows which secrets each client has.
 This makes it possible to revoke specific leases in the case of a compromise.
-Unique credentials limits the blast radius of a revocation, preventing full service outages.
+Unique credentials limit the blast radius of a revocation, preventing full service outages.

 »Dynamic Secrets in Practice

 Many applications read their configuration one time at startup, usually from configuration files or environment variables.
-This raises the question of how to practically use dynamic secrets, without re-tooling to natively integration with Vault.
+This raises the question of how to practically use dynamic secrets, without re-tooling to natively integrate with Vault.

 The answer lies in the existing configuration files or environment variables!
-Instead of defining those statically, they can be populated with a dynamic secret so that its invisible to the application.
+Instead of defining those statically, they can be populated with a dynamic secret so that it's invisible to the application.

 Consul Template for Dynamic Secrets